 Some five per cent of households have TV sets (2010).
 There are three personal computers per 1,000 people (2006).

 Country code 250 (no area codes); internet domain ‘.rw’.

 For every 1,000 people there are four landlines, 568 mobile phone subscriptions and 87 internet users (2013).

-New Year’s Day, Heroes’ Day (1 February), Tutsi Genocide Memorial Day (7 April), Labour Day (1 May), Independence Day (1 July), Liberation Day (4 July), Assumption (15 August), Christmas Day and Boxing Day.
+New Year’s Day, Heroes’ Day (1 February), Good Friday, Easter Monday, Commemoration of the Genocide Against the Tutsi (7 April), Labour Day (1 May), Independence Day (1 July), Liberation Day (4 July), Harvest Day/Umuganura (Friday of the First Week of August), Assumption (15 August), End of Ramadan (EID EL FITR and EID AL-ADHA, two days), Christmas Day and Boxing Day.